 Adjusting Tremolo Bridges

-If not, flip the guitar so that its back is facing you, unscrew the plate, and gently adjust the larger screws holding the tremolo springs.
+If not, flip the guitar over so that its back is facing you, unscrew the plate, and gently adjust the larger screws holding the tremolo springs.
 They must be equally tight so that the tremolo doesn’t wiggle too much.
 If the tremolo is leaning backward, tighten the screws, and vice versa.